bdesham/x-sistemo-widget/README.md

 The widget ignores whether the “x” is uppercase or lowercase, so that “cx” and “cX” both become “ĉ”, while “Cx” and “CX” both become “Ĉ”.

-Click on the star or version number at the top of the widget to visit x-sistemo’s GitHub project page.
+Click on the star at the top of the widget to visit x-sistemo’s GitHub project page.
+The widget periodically checks for newer versions, and will display a “nova versio!” message if it finds one.

 ## Development